-Senior figures from leading brands, retailers, e-tailers and global platforms across leading consumer and retail brands, notably across the fashion and luxury sector, were invited to a round-table discussion about sustainability and its impact on the leadership of their organizations.
+Senior figures from leading brands, retailers, e-tailers and global platforms across leading consumer and retail brands, notably across the fashion and luxury sector, were invited to a round-table discussion about sustainability and its impact on the leadership of their organisations.

 Leading the way

 One of the key themes to emerge from the round table was the need to lead from the top.
 There have to be senior roles at the top of the company “who really get this”.
 Another participant added that this could also be the Chair and Non-Executive Directors of a business, not just the CEO.

 It was also suggested that department leads have to be able to put the five or six sustainability priorities to focus on to the Board.
 A brand must stand for something specific in sustainability (such as a commitment to eliminating plastic or boycotting animal products) and start somewhere, as trying to cover too many topics leads to standing for none.
 It’s not possible to do everything.